cenk1cenk2/schema-companion.nvim/README.md

 Plugin has an adapter based system, where you can define different configurations per language server.

+**Please make sure to use the `./after/lsp` directory to load your language server configurations, because in some cases like this[issue](https://github.com/cenk1cenk2/schema-companion.nvim/issues/24), something else might overwrite it and the plugin will not function correctly.**`

 #### LSP Overlay Method

 ##### Yaml Language Server